ExamonHPC/ipmi_pub/README.rst

 MQTT_PORT
   Port number of the MQTT broker server.
 MQTT_TOPIC
-  Initial section of the MQTT topic which define the *sensor location* as per Examon datamodel specifications MQTT_USER
+  The initial section of the MQTT topic which define the *sensor location* as per Examon datamodel specifications MQTT_USER
   Username of the MQTT user
 MQTT_PASSWORD